Skip to navigation Skip to content

 If the customer is lodging an early claim in anticipation of:

-• becoming independent due to age or under one of the independence criteria for Youth Allowance, no more than 13 weeks from the Calculated Start Date field recorded on the NDC screen, go to Step 3
+• becoming independent due to age or under one of the independence criteria for Youth Allowance (YA), no more than 13 weeks from the Calculated Start Date recorded on the NDC screen, and is not payable or doesn’t want to be assessed as dependent prior to the independence start date, go to Step 4

 Note: if the customer is not eligible due to the parental income test reducing the rate to nil from date of claim, but the customer would be payable from 1 January due to the base tax year income, contact the customer to confirm that they wish to be assessed from 1 January

-• tell them to test their eligibility for JobSeeker Payment (JSP) or YA as a job seeker (or an alternative income support payment, depending on their circumstances) until the course starts or until they can be considered a YA student
+• they require income support until their course starts, tell them to test their eligibility for JobSeeker Payment (JSP) or YA (job seeker) or an alternative income support payment, depending on their circumstances, until the course starts or until they can be considered a YA student

-• if they do not wish to apply for alternative income support, go to Step 8
+• if they do not wish to apply for alternative income support until the course starts or until they can be considered a YA student, go to Step 9

-• none of the above, see Table 4, Step 1
+• none of the above, see Table 4

 2